 Interviewing, instrument administration and observation entailed the collection or gathering of first hand data (primary data) from the field (study area) concerning development control regulations compliance, factors affecting development control regulations compliance, effects development control regulations compliance and possible intervention measures.
 The instruments used in collection of primary data include questionnaires and checklists.
 The study utilised household questionnaires and developers questionnaires to collect information regarding the awareness of the existence of development control regulations, factors affecting development control regulations compliance, effects of the development control regulations compliance level to the urban spatial structure and the possible intervention measures effective development control.
 (See Appendix 1 for Household Questionnaire and Appendix 2 for Developers' Questionnaires).
-A checklist was used to collect information regarding lines, plot coverage, setbacks and roads width.
+A checklist was used to collect information regarding development control regulations compliance such as building lines, plot coverage, setbacks and roads width.
 (See Appendix 3 for Checklist).